paperless-ngx/paperless-ngx/docs/advanced_usage.md

 - `{{ tag_name_list }}`: A list of tag names applied to the document, ordered by the tag name.
 Note this is a list, not a single string
 - `{{ custom_fields }}`: A mapping of custom field names to their type and value.
 A user can access the mapping by field name or check if a field is applied by checking its existence in the variable.

+!!! tip

+    To access a custom field which has a space in the name, use the `get_cf_value` filter.
+See the examples below.

 #### Examples

 This example will construct a path based on the archive serial number range: